 The Planning & Zoning Commission meet on the third Wednesday of every month in the conference room of the City Hall, located at 313 North River Street, Hot Springs.

 |Steve Preheim, Vice-Chair

 |Wayne Hageman, Secretary

 |George Kotti, Mayor

 Each municipality within the State of South Dakota is required by codified law, to develop and maintain on a 10-year cycle, a Comprehensive Plan.
 The Comprehensive Plan is a guide for the future development of the community and is under the stewardship of the Planning and Zoning Commission.
-Click on the link to go to our active Comprehensive Plan page where you can review the progress we are making, submit suggestions or volunteer.
+Please contact City Hall at 605-745-3135 for inquiries about our active Comprehensive Plan.
+Residents are welcome to review the progress we are making, submit suggestions or volunteer.

 Right of Way (ROW) Abandonment